BLCM/OpenBLCMM/README-developing.md

 Java is 20.
 Those weren't yet officially packaged up for Apocalyptech's distro, so we haven't yet moved to those new versions.
 I intend to move to those versions once we can, though.

+### OE Datapacks

+Ordinarily you'd install datapacks by putting them next to `OpenBLCMM.jar` (or whatever compiled/packaged version is appropriate), but Netbeans doesn't actually run from a built Jar.
+Instead, to use the Object Explorer datapacks while running the Netbeans version, simply store them inside the main project checkout directory, and the app should find them when you next startup.

 Library Bundling
 ----------------